UVA-DSI/2017-bootcamp-git-intro/README.md

 # About

+This repository hosts information related to an introduction to version control and GitHub.

+# Schedule

-This repository hosts information related to an introduction to version control and GitHub that will take place on July 7 from 9 am till 12 pm EDT.
+The class is to take place on July 7 from 9 am till 12 pm EDT.
+For details, see the [schedule](schedule.tsv).

 # Technical requirements